 I enjoy my job.
 It's creative and challenging.
 I meet good people doing interesting and amazing things.
 And I feel that my design style is able to evolve, and my technical abilities to expand, with every new project.
 Technology is a wonder.
 I enjoy learning new ways of solving problems.
 I am continually reading, learning, testing, and seeking new information and developing practical solutions for my clients.

-Currently I live on Vancouver Island, rich with arts and culture.
+Currently I live in Sooke, BC, rich with arts and culture.
 I believe in supporting local Vancouver Island businesses, events, and the arts scene.
 I also enjoy photography, cooking, yoga and playing drums.

 I make it a personal mandate to volunteer my services for at least one project per year.
 In the past, I have helped out the following groups:

 THIS.
 Is why I got into web design to begin with at the age of 15.
 It's a good read and a solid reminder of how we've overcomplicated things, but really the web can be so simple.
 Content is King.